-In this mode add-on creates drafts only and does not send any emails.
-Resulting drafts are in your Gmail Drafts folder.
-There are two main use cases for this mode.
+In this mode, the add-on creates drafts only and does not send any emails.
+The add-on goes row by row and for each row creates a draft and inserts draft ID in the current sheet.
+Created drafts are saved in your Gmail Drafts folder.
+There are two main uses for this mode.

 TEST MERGE CONFIGURATION

-First use case is to test your merge configuration.
-When you have added new merge fields or you have changed output configuration use this mode to generate drafts and see results without sending any emails.
-Once you are happy with the outcome you can switch to Merge to Send mode or use the two-phase merge approach described below to send out personalized emails.
+Using Merge to Draft mode you can test your merge configuration.
+When you create a new draft, add new merge fields, or you adjust mapping of merge fields, use this mode to generate drafts and check results without sending any emails.
+Once you are happy with the outcome you can switch to Merge to Send mode, or use the two-phase merge approach described below to send out personalized emails.

-AnyMerge Mail add-on can be configured to do complex merge tasks from simple text merge to more time consuming tasks like merging QR codes and adding multiple attachments.
-More complex the merge setup is more time add-on spends processing each row and you can easily end up with processing times over one minute for a single row.
+The AnyMerge Mail add-on can be configured to do complex merge tasks, from simple text merge to more time-consuming tasks like merging QR codes and adding multiple attachments.
+The more complex the merge setup, the more time the add-on spends processing each row, and you can easily end up with processing times over one minute for a single row.

-In such scenarios where you have very complex mappings and you would like to process hundreds of rows use two-phase merge approach.
-In the first phase use Merge to Draft mode and add-on will create drafts only.
+In such scenarios where you have very complex mappings and you would like to process hundreds of rows, use the two-phase merge approach.
+In the first phase, use Merge to Draft mode and the add-on will create drafts only.
 This part might take several hours to complete.
 Just make sure your workstation will not go to sleep and let the add-on crunch the data.
-Once the job is done you will have a couple of hundreds of drafts sitting in your drafts folder.
+Once the job is done, you will have a couple hundred drafts sitting in your drafts folder.

-Once is the right time to send the drafts switch to Draft to Send mode.
-Add-on will use drafts ids stored in a column and will send them immediately.
+Once it's the right time to send the drafts switch, to Draft to Send mode.
+The add-on will send them immediately, using draft IDs stored in a column.

-While creating drafts is slow and time consuming process sending already created drafts is much faster.
+While creating drafts is a slow and time-consuming process sending already created drafts is much faster.
 Take advantage of two-phase merge when you need to send many emails with complex mappings.

 TIP: Run the add-on in parallel to speed up processing of rows.